ZenFlux/zenflux/packages/zenflux-react-commander/readme.md

 # @zenflux/react-commander

 A lightweight command orchestration layer for React that separates UI from behavior through typed Commands, per-instance component context, and a central command manager.
-Includes a minimal Query abstraction for data fetching, caching, and lifecycle wiring.
+Includes a minimal Query abstraction for data fetching, caching, and lifecycle wiring. a custom in-context state that operate on a level of that component, that should be wrapped by **withCommands()**, then you can define the state, and commands of this component.

 ## Why